VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 show_excerpts: false
 ---

-# 🕓 Trend Analysis
+# Trend Analysis
-### NYC’s Business Licensing Trends from Boom to Bust—and Back Again
+### NYC’s Business Licensing Trends: Harmony, Chaos and Revival

 When COVID hit the Big Apple in March 2020, a city known for its non-stop business activity suddenly came to a halt.
 As the pandemic intensified, the local economy slowed dramatically, culminating in a citywide lockdown on March 22.
 But just how deep was the collapse—and how resilient was the rebound?